-The Molecular Analysis Facility (MAF) is a fully staffed instrumentation facility for users from the UW, other universities, and industry.
-Capabilities include microscopy, spectroscopy, and surface science.
-Users can be trained to independently perform experiments, or an experienced staff member can perform experiments for you.
+The Molecular Analysis Facility (MAF) is a fully staffed instrumentation facility located in the UW Molecular Engineering & Science Building.
+Capabilities include microscopy, spectroscopy, biophysics, and surface science.
+The facility is open to external users from academia and industry, as well as internal UW users.
+Users can be trained to independently perform experiments, or an experienced staff member can perform them for you.

-Located in the new Molecular Engineering & Science Building, the Molecular Analysis Facility consists of a large area of low-vibration instrumentation laboratory space and a wet lab for sample preparation.
-Since 2011, MAF has operated jointly with the College of Engineering’s Washington Nanofabrication Facility (WNF),, which provides access to photo- and electron-beam-lithography, thin-film deposition, plasma and chemical etching, and characterization processes.
+Since 2011, MAF has operated jointly with the Washington Nanofabrication Facility (WNF), which provides access to photo- and electron-beam-lithography, thin-film deposition, plasma and chemical etching, and characterization processes.

-- Microscopy: SEM, TEM, AFM, Raman, Confocal, Dual Beam FIB/SEM
+- Microscopy: SEM Sirion, TEM, AFM, Profilometer, Raman, Confocal, Dual Beam FIB/SEM, Apreo SEM, Nano-Indentation.

-- Surface Analysis: ESCA/XPS (imaging), UPS, TOF SIMS, SFG Spectrometer
+- Surface Analysis: ESCA/XPS (imaging), UPS, TOF SIMS, GDOES, SFG Spectrometer

 - Biophysics Tools: AUC, Biacore, DSC, ITC, QCM-D